lblod/frontend-embeddable-notule-editor/README.md

 nodes in the document that are are rdfa-annotated with certain properties that the plugin interacts with.
-When loading a document from html, this is what the plugin will use to determine whether to render it's special interactive "pills" for a particular node.
+When loading a document from html, this is what the plugin will use to determine whether to render its special interactive "pills" for a particular node.

 In other cases, plugins use rdfa to determine whether they should be "active" (show their UI) or not.
 This is usually done based on the idea of "context".